TERNER - Key Persons

 Job Titles:

-Alexander Casey is the Director for the Housing Affordability Data Lab, the Terner Labs program to create analytical tools and datasets to inform more data-based government decisions.
+Alexander Casey is the Director for the Data Solutions Lab, the Terner Labs program to create analytical tools and datasets to inform more data-based government decisions.
 He brings public-facing and managerial experience in housing policy research and real estate economics.
-Prior to joining the Terner team, Alexander worked as the Senior Manager and Senior Policy Advisor on Zillow Group's economic research team, analyzing housing data to provide insights and expertise to government, non-profit, and media organizations.
-Before that, as an Analyst, he worked on consumer protection issues for the Minnesota Attorney General's Office.
+Prior to joining the Terner team, Alexander worked as a senior manager and policy advisor on Zillow Group's Economic Research team, analyzing housing data to provide insights and expertise to government, non-profit, and media organizations.
+Before that, he worked on consumer protection issues for the Minnesota Attorney General's Office.
 Alexander holds an MPA from the Evans School of Public Policy and Governance at the University of Washington, and a BA in Sociology from the University of Minnesota.

 Ann Sewill